kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

 ```

 ## Step 2 - ***Building Stacks - Use Case***
 Previously within the Composite Templating Lab we introduced a methodology of automatically build a data stack and power stack configuration within the switch.
 When a new device or switch is built we may want to control which switch is Active and which switch is standby within the stack.

+### ***Examine Code***
 To that end the following configuration has been built previously:

 ```
    ## 9300 Stack Power and Priority